Chewy Granola Bars with Dates

 Yes!
 Almonds, pecans, or cashews work great in this recipe.

-As long as you use certified gluten-free oats, these bars are completely gluten-free!
+As long as you use certified gluten-free oats, these bars can be gluten-free!

 No baking is required!
 These chewy granola bars set perfectly in the fridge or freezer.
 If you prefer a baked granola bar recipe, try toasting the oats and nuts for a slightly different flavor.